jeebonAI/download/README.md

 # Download Page Documentation

-The Jiboni download page at [download.jiboni.com](https://download.jiboni.com) provides a user-friendly interface for downloading different versions of the Jiboni app for Android and iOS platforms.
+The Jeebon download page at [download.jeebon.com](https://download.jeebon.com) provides a user-friendly interface for downloading different versions of the Jeebon app for Android and iOS platforms.

 ## Features